 Asked by French journalists in a 2001 interview what recent films he most admired, Brian De Palma named Ang Lee’s 1997 The Ice Storm.
 It was surprising to hear one of the leaders of a filmmaking revolution that aimed at transforming American cinema in the sixties single out as exemplary a work by a Taiwanese-born director whose first three films were in Mandarin, but De Palma was right.
 Ten years after it was made, The Ice Storm looks like the best American film of the nineties.

 There were other great American films in that decade, of course—the words “Groundhog Day!” will no doubt spring to the lips of many an indignant film lover—but The Ice Storm occupies a special place among them because it offers a vision of a turning point in the country’s history.
-Most of the events of the film take place on Thanksgiving Day 1973, the tenth anniversary of the JFK assassination, which lit the fuse for the sexual, cultural, and political revolts that exploded in the late sixties.
-As the characters prepare to celebrate Thanksgiving, the country is already sliding onto the downward slope that would lead to the end of that heady era.
+Most of the events of the film take place on Thanksgiving Day 1973, the tenth anniversary of the assassination of John F. Kennedy, which lit the fuse for the sexual, cultural, and political revolts that would explode in the late sixties.
+As the characters prepare to celebrate Thanksgiving, the country is already sliding onto the downward slope that will lead to the end of that heady era.

 The Ice Storm also occupies a special place in Ang Lee’s body of work.
 It was planned to be his English-language debut, but the producers of Sense and Sensibility (1995) chose him to direct their Jane Austen adaptation before he got to it.
 Even though The Wedding Banquet (1993), Lee’s breakout hit, had taken place in Manhattan, it was primarily about a Chinese family caught in the winds of change.
 The Ice Storm, which concerns an American family faced with similar problems, is Lee’s first truly American film, analogous in some ways to Alfred Hitchcock’s first real American film, Shadow of a Doubt (1943), about a small-town family losing its innocence, for which Hitchcock engaged the services of the quintessentially American novelist Thornton Wilder.

-Although Lee and Schamus had initially envisioned a satirical comedy in the Billy Wilder tradition, like The Wedding Banquet had been, the film evolved into a delicate mixture of moods that Lee says he only became fully aware of when he first saw a rough cut with Mychael Danna’s haunting score.
+Although Lee and Schamus had initially envisioned a satirical comedy in the Billy Wilder tradition, as The Wedding Banquet had been, The Ice Storm evolved into a delicate mixture of moods that Lee has said he became fully aware of only when he first saw a rough cut with Mychael Danna’s haunting score.
 The script had already softened Moody’s ferocious farewell to his own dysfunctional family, which ends with the revelation that he is Paul, the befuddled son of Ben and Elena Hood, played in the film by Tobey Maguire.
-Ben, played by Kevin Kline, is no longer an alcoholic, and Elena (Joan Allen), whose last actions in the book are shockingly cruel, comes off as more sinned against than sinning.
+Ben (Kevin Kline) is no longer an alcoholic, and Elena (Joan Allen), whose last actions in the book are shockingly cruel, comes off as more sinned against than sinning.
 As for Jim and Janey Carver, neighbors with whom the Hoods become sexually entangled, Jamey Sheridan and Sigourney Weaver offer sharp portrayals of two lonely people in a failed marriage.

 Richard Nixon, seen on television in the last days of the Watergate debacle, is virtually a character in the film, as he is in the book—Paul’s younger sister, Wendy (Christina Ricci), catalogs his lies with the passion of a Jeopardy addict—and so is the period he helped define.
-The happy confluence of sexual and political revolution in 1973 was epitomized by the readiness with which the press adopted the nickname Deep Throat for the mysterious informant inside the Nixon administration who helped expose the dirty tricks played by the Committee to Re-elect the President in 1972 and the subsequent cover-up: the nickname was the title of a pornographic film that became fashionable viewing outside the porn ghetto the same year—the Carvers and the Hoods discuss it at a dinner party early in the film.
+The happy confluence of sexual and political revolution in 1973 was epitomized by the readiness with which the press adopted the nickname Deep Throat for the mysterious informant inside the Nixon administration who helped expose the dirty tricks played by the Committee to Re-elect the President in 1972 and the subsequent cover-up: the nickname was the title of a pornographic film that became fashionable viewing outside the porn ghetto the same year.
+The Carvers and the Hoods discuss the movie at a dinner party early in The Ice Storm.

-Lee first came to the United States in 1978 and never knew the period firsthand, so he approached Moody’s story as a period piece, like Sense and Sensibility.
+Lee never knew the period firsthand, having first come to the United States in 1978, so he approached Moody’s story as a period piece, like Sense and Sensibility.
 Costume designer Carol Oditz was encouraged to re-create the styles of the early seventies as part of an overall approach worked out with Lee, production designer Mark Friedberg, and cinematographer Frederick Elmes.
-They sought inspiration in the era’s art: the photo-realists, who painted photographs (a style that is both hyperreal and at one remove from reality, evoked by the variety of reflecting surfaces seen in the film), and the op artists, who deployed contrasting visual elements to create vibrating surface tensions on a single plane.
+They sought inspiration in the era’s art, specifically the work of the photo-realists, who painted photographs in a style that is both hyperreal and at one remove from reality—evoked by the variety of reflecting surfaces seen in the film—and the op artists, who deployed contrasting visual elements to create vibrating surface tensions on a single plane.
 Lee meant it as praise when he told Friedberg after the first screening: “Mark, it really looks good.
 It’s not the seventies, but it’s interesting.”

-Lee and his longtime editor Tim Squyres did eighteen cuts of the film while finding the right tone and mapping out the crosscutting between families, members of families, and generations within families, particularly during the night of the storm, when all the plots intertwine to a conclusion: Paul in a Park Avenue apartment with the object of his desire, wealthy Libbets Casey (Katie Holmes), and his obnoxious roommate (David Krumholtz); Mikey Carver (Elijah Wood) and his younger brother, Sandy (Adam Hann-Byrd), playing out their tentative sexual explorations with Wendy in the basement playroom of the Carver house; and Ben, Elena, Janey, and Jim at a neighborhood cocktail party that turns out to be a “key party”—a wife-swapping game that was first played in the posh precincts of New Canaan five years after the Summer of Love had proclaimed sexual liberation as an ideal.
+Lee and his longtime editor, Tim Squyres, did eighteen cuts of the film while finding the right tone and mapping out the crosscutting between families, members of families, and generations within families, particularly during the night of the ice storm, when all the plot strands intertwine to a conclusion: Paul in a Park Avenue apartment with the object of his desire, the wealthy Libbets Casey (Katie Holmes), and his obnoxious roommate (David Krumholtz); Mikey Carver (Elijah Wood) and his younger brother, Sandy (Adam Hann-Byrd), playing out their tentative sexual explorations with Wendy in the basement playroom of the Carver house; and Ben, Elena, Janey, and Jim at a neighborhood cocktail party that turns out to be a “key party”—a wife-swapping game that was first played in the posh precincts of New Canaan five years after the Summer of Love had proclaimed sexual liberation as an ideal.

-At one extreme, this results in magical thinking; at the other, in formal patterning that Lee, recalling the art of the seventies, has described as postcubist: “Many facets put together in a narrative way so that you can watch it from many angles and they all mean something.”
-Ultimately this structure—hyperreal images that suggest magical hypotheses by the forms their colliding patterns make—reflects the ruminations of Moody’s narrator at the outset of his third act, when he stops portraying events through the eyes of the characters and begins talking about the viewpoint of God: “Though metaphors of the mind of God are characterized by coincidence and repetition, examples from nature aren’t as tidy.
+This results in both magical thinking and formal patterning that Lee, recalling the art of the seventies, has described as postcubist: “Many facets put together in a narrative way so that you can watch it from many angles and they all mean something.”
+Ultimately, this structure—hyperreal images that suggest magical hypotheses by the forms their colliding patterns make—reflects the ruminations of Moody’s narrator at the outset of his third act, when he stops portraying events through the eyes of the characters and begins talking about the viewpoint of God: “Though metaphors of the mind of God are characterized by coincidence and repetition, examples from nature aren’t as tidy.
 Nature is senseless and violent.”

 Which brings us to the ice storm, a metaphor for the movie it gives its name to.
 “When I think of The Ice Storm, I think first of water and rain, of how it falls everywhere, seeps into everything, forms underground rivers, and helps to shape a landscape,” writes Lee in his preface to the published screenplay.
 “And also, when calm, of how it forms a reflective surface, like glass, in which the world reappears.
 Then, as the temperature drops, what was only water freezes.
 Its structure can push iron away, it is so strong.
 Its pattern overthrows everything.”